Street arts: distribution is dead, long live distribution!

 - Street Arts

-The distribution landscape of the street arts in Europe is evolving.
-Other spaces of contact with the public are being developed alongside festivals, thus diversifying the time and conditions of distribution.
-With new programmers, the crossing-over of networks, year-long distribution or presence in rural settings, the spirit of the street is emerging everywhere and is showing great innovation.
-Certain companies are even turning away from distributing shows so as to more solidly establish themselves within territories and "infuse" their creation work as closely as possible with the populations at hand.
+The landscape of street arts distribution in Europe is evolving.
+Alongside festivals, other spaces for meeting with the public are developing, thus diversifying the moments and conditions of dissemination.
+New programmers, crossover of networks, year-round dissemination or presence in rural areas, the spirit of the street is finding its way everywhere and is demonstrating its innovation.
+Some companies are even giving up on presenting shows in order to settle in territories on a long-term basis and "infuse" their creative work as close as possible to the people.

-This document presents a synthesis of exchanges and discussions in the form of three articles by Anne Gonon and Pascal Le Brun-Cordier, who were moderators for these gatherings, and Yohann Floch, coordinator of Circostrada Network.
+This document presents a synthesis of the exchanges and discussions in the form of three articles by Anne Gonon, Pascal Le Brun-Cordier, moderators of these meetings, and Yohann Floch, then coordinator of Circostrada Network.